-In February 2020, we launched our dedicated sustainability strategy, Beauty That Lasts.
+In February 2020, we launched our dedicated sustainability strategy, Beauty that Lasts.
 It is guided by the United Nations Sustainable Development Goals (SDGs) to address the social, environmental and ethical impacts of our business.
-It is structured around three pillars: Beauty of Our Planet, Product and People.
+It is focused on: the Beauty of our Planet, our People, and Governed Beautifully, with the Beauty of our Products at the center.
 We have set time-bound targets to help us on our path to delivering a more sustainable and inclusive world.